SageJames/Agilechan/README.md

 ## How to Contribute

 1. Create a pull request
-2. Make a branch to work on you modifcation
+2. Make a branch to work on your modification
-3. Get you code reveiwed
+3. Get your code reviewed
 4. Commit your code!

 > Agilechan thanks all those that can help!